In-vivo biomagnetic characterisation of the American cockroach: Discussion

 \section{Discussion}

+We showed that partial alignment of magnetic deposits requires a very high viscosity on the order $10^5$ Pa sec in alive cockroaches.
+Quite high viscosity also follows in the case where some magnetic materials are washed out.
+Assuming that cockroaches contain single-domain magnetic crystals of radius $50$ nm, experimental data shows that they would rotate in an environment of viscosity $\sim 10^2$ Pa sec in alive insect.
 The obtained high values of viscosity agree with estimations for cytoskeleton inside cells, which was suggested to be a glassy material~\cite{Fabry.2001}.

-The origin of high viscosity in our approach can be traced back to the alignment in the magnetising field.
-In most of the datasets the initial field from the dead cockroach is below the initial field of the alive cockroach.
-Since decay times of magnetic field from the dead cockroaches are larger than those from alive insects the only explanation is the partial alignment of the magnetic materials in the dead cockroach within the comparatively short magnetisation time frame.
-The order of magnitude of the viscosity can be estimated from Eq.~(\ref{EQ_ALIGN}).
-For the effect of partial alignment, time $t_{\otimes}$ has to be comparable with $20$ minutes and hence viscosity of the environment in the dead animal should be on the order of $10^2 M_s B \sim 10^7$ Pa sec.
+In this context we note that cockroaches may also contain magnetic particles surrounded by a very low viscosity medium.
+The time resolution of our experiment is set by the time it takes to load a cockroach into the magnetometer, about $2$ minutes.
+Therefore, particles with a relaxation time on the order of tens of seconds are unnoticed.
+Eq.~(\ref{EQ_TAU}) then shows that in a low viscosity, water-like environment spherical particles up to a micron in radius are not detected.

-The increment in viscosity of the environment inside alive and dead cockroaches follows from the expected physiological changes.
+The increment in viscosity of the environment inside dead cockroaches follows from the expected physiological changes.
 The dead cells permanently dehydrate causing an increase in volume fraction of cytoskeleton which in turn increases environmental viscosity.
-Our measurements are consistent with a viscosity increase of two orders of magnitude.
 The increase in viscosity has already been independently observed inside dying cells~\cite{Kuimova.2009b}.

-We note that the estimated size of magnetic materials is in the range of biogenic clusters of magnetic particles that were extracted from two species of termites~\cite{Maher.1998b}.
+We note that in the case of partial alignment the estimated size of magnetic materials is in the range of biogenic clusters of magnetic particles that were extracted from two species of termites~\cite{Maher.1998b}.
 This might not be a coincidence as termites are eusocial cockroaches~\cite{Inward.2007}.
 They belong to the same order Dictyoptera and have closely related symbionts.
 Nevertheless, we emphasise that our experiments do not prove biogenic magnetism because environmental ferromagnetic contaminants could still be present in the tissues~\cite{Kobayashi.1995}.